 You’re out of glycogen, so now it’s time to start robbing Peter to pay Paul – metabolically speaking.

-Second, as you’ll recall, your body prefers glucose as its primary fuel source.
+Second, as you’ll recall, your central nervous system prefers glucose as its primary fuel source.
 If carbohydrate is not readily available, then your body can make new glucose from non-glucose sources in a process known as gluconeogenesis (gluco = glucose, neo = new, genesis = formation).

 Glucose can be made from amino acids, glycerol (from triglycerides), lactate, and even oxaloacetate.
 (Further reading on gluconeogenesis here).

-Under normal metabolism, oxaloacetate is readily available to combine with acetyl coA to form citrate which then stokes the Krebs cycle.
+Under normal metabolism with ample glucose availability, oxaloacetate is readily available to combine with acetyl coA to form citrate which then stokes the Krebs cycle.
 Oxaloacetate is normally replenished from within the Krebs cycle but can also be made from pyruvate.

-But since you started the new no-carb diet, you have depleted all your carbs, slammed the brakes on the Krebs cycle, and depleted your ability to make oxaloacetate from pyruvate and pyruvate from oxaloacetate.
+But since you started the new low- or no-carb diet, you have depleted all your glycogen stores, slowed down the (glucose-fueled) Krebs cycle, and depleted your ability to make oxaloacetate from pyruvate and pyruvate from oxaloacetate.

-In a sense, you’re boxing yourself in from both ends and creating a “metabolic traffic jam.”
+In this particular scenario, you’re sort of boxing yourself in from both ends and creating a “metabolic traffic jam.”

 It is with this understanding that “fat burns in a carbohydrate flame.”

-More specifically, it could be said that fat burns in an oxaloacetate flame, but since you do not have any carbohydrate left to replenish your oxaloacetate, then your internal metabolic conditions favour the formation of ketones (or ketone bodies).
+More specifically, it could be said that fat burns in an oxaloacetate flame but, since you’re unable to replenish your oxaloacetate from glucose, then your internal metabolic conditions favour the formation of ketones (or ketone bodies) for energy (ATP) production.